actions-able/awesome-actions/README.md

 - [Generate terraform documentation](https://github.com/Dirrk/terraform-docs) - Uses terraform-docs to generate docs for terraform modules.
 - [An example of using Terraform to validate and apply GitHub administration](https://github.com/asgharlabs/github-terraform/tree/master/.github/workflows)
 - [GitHub Action for Infracost](https://github.com/infracost/actions) - See Cloud Cost Estimates for Terraform in Pull Requests.
+- [Saves the Terraform State File in an Azure Storage Account](https://github.com/ahmedig/terraform-azurerm-backend) - A GitHub Action that helps in using terraform with an Azure backend.

 ### External Services